State to hold drawing for 1st ‘Mass VaxMillions’ giveaway

-BOSTON (WHDH) - The drawing for the first ‘Mass VaxMillions’ giveaway is set to happen Monday and the winner will be announced on Thursday.
+BOSTON (WHDH) - The drawing for the first ‘Massachusetts VaxMillions’ giveaway is set to happen Monday and the winner will be announced on Thursday.

-Bay State residents 12 years of age and older who are fully vaccinated prior to each drawing are eligible to enter the giveaway.
+Bay State residents 12 years and older who are fully vaccinated prior to each drawing are eligible to enter the giveaway.

 Residents ages 18 and older will have the opportunity to enter to win one of five $1 million cash prizes.
 Residents between 12-17 years of age can enter for the chance to win one of five $300,000 scholarship grants.